pivotal/docs-platform-automation/docs/index.md

 ---

 !!! warning
-    The Platform Automation for Pivotal Cloud Foundry (PCF) is currently in beta and is intended for evaluation and test purposes only.
+    Platform Automation for Pivotal Cloud Foundry (PCF) is currently in beta.
+For questions and/or to report an issue please contact your primary Pivotal contact.
+See release notes for latest information regarding new features and any breaking changes.

-Platform Automation for Pivotal Cloud Foundry (PCF) commands enable PCF operators to script and automate Ops Manager actions.
+ Platform Automation for PCF provides the building blocks to create a repeatable and reusable automated pipeline(s) for upgrading and installing PCF foundations.
-Platform Automation for PCF is a set of tasks that wrap and extend [om][om], a command-line interface to Ops Manager.

-In this introduction we'll cover more about:
+In this introduction we'll cover:

-* What Platform Automation is
+* About Platform Automation
-* How it compares with Ops Manager
+* Platform Automation and Ops Manager
-* Show how to download and test the setup of Platform Automation
+* How to download and test the setup of Platform Automation

-## What is Platform Automation for PCF
+## About Platform Automation for PCF
-Platform Automation for PCF commands enable PCF operators to script and automate Ops Manager actions.

-Platform Automation for PCF uses om,
+* Platform Automation for PCF uses [om][om],
-(and by extension, the Ops Manager API) to enable command-line interaction with Ops Manager
+(and by extension, the Ops Manager API) to enable command-line interaction with Ops Manager ([Understanding the Ops Manager Interface][pivotalcf-understanding-opsman])
-(a dashboard for installing, configuring, and updating software products on PCF).
+* Platform Automation for PCF includes a documented reference pipeline showing one possible configuration to use tasks
-Platform Automation for PCF comes bundled with Concourse tasks that demonstrate how to use these tasks in a containerized Continuous Integration (CI) system, and a reference pipeline showing one possible configuration of these tasks.
+* Platform Automation for PCF comes bundled with Concourse [tasks][concourse-task-definition] that demonstrate how to use these tasks in a containerized Continuous Integration (CI) system.
+Platform Automation for PCF tasks are:

-To learn more about Ops Manager, see [Understanding the Ops Manager Interface][pivotalcf-understanding-opsman].

-Platform Automation for PCF commands are:

-* **Legible**: They use configuration from human-readable YAML files, which users can edit, and manage in version control.
+    * Legible: They use
+human-readable YAML files which can be edited and managed

-* **Modular**: Each command has defined inputs and outputs and performs a granular action.
+    * Modular: Each task has defined inputs and outputs that perform granular actions
-They're designed to work together to enable many different workflows.
-Users can build systems to make changes to all their products together, or one at a time.
-Users can extract configuration from one environment and use it as a template for configuring many more.

-* **Built for Automation** Commands are idempotent, so re-running them in a CI won't break builds.
+    * Built for Automation: Tasks are idempotent, so re-running them in a CI won't break builds
-They read and write config from files, which machines can easily pass around.
-They're available in a Docker container, which makes the tools easy to use in CI.

-* **Not Comprehensive**: Workflows that use Platform Automation for PCF typically also contain `om` commands, custom tasks, and even interactions with the Ops Manager user interface.
+    * Not Comprehensive: Workflows that use Platform Automation for PCF may also contain `om` commands, custom tasks, and even interactions with the Ops Manager user interface.
 Platform Automation for PCF is a set of tools to use alongside other tools, rather than a comprehensive solution.

-Platform Automation for PCF comes bundled with Concourse [tasks][concourse-task-definition].
-These task files wrap one or two Platform Automation for PCF commands and their input and output definitions in the YAML format that Concourse uses to build pipelines.
-If you use a different CI/CD platform, you can use these Concourse files as examples of the inputs, outputs, and arguments used in each step in the workflow.

 The [Task Reference][task-reference] topic discusses these example tasks further.

 !!!
 Info
     If your current pipeline is based on PCF Pipelines,